tunebuilder/fakebook/README.md

 - “No valid indices found”: Ensure your set list lines can be matched to entries in the song bank; try clearer spelling.
 - “NNN.pdf not found … Skipping”: Add the missing numbered chart into `song-bank/`.
 - PDF builds but looks wrong: Confirm filenames are exactly `NNN.pdf` and that each source PDF opens cleanly.
+- TOC links don’t work: Ensure you opened the newly generated PDF, and try a different viewer.
+If links go to the wrong spot, verify page sizes are consistent across charts.

 ## Configuration and models
 - LLM: OpenAI GPT‑4.1 (as specified in the project plan).
 Temperature 0.45, `max_tokens` 4000.